leningy/Java-Collections/README.md

 - Out of bound: notice that i++ has updated the status of i (since using i outside of the loop, i needs to be initialized outside the loop).
 - ArrayList can efficiently access elements at any valid index but inserts are expensive, whereas a LinkedList supports efficient inserts but access requires iterating through elements.
 So a program that will do many accesses and few inserts might use an ArrayList.
 - Enhanced for loop: iterate through ArrayList.
+- In method definition, '…' represents an array

 ## Interacting classes
 - Unified Modeling Language (UML): 0..* --> zero or more instances; 1..1 --> exactly one instance.